qinhanlei/AlgoFun/README.md

     * IDA\*(Iterative Deepening A Star), recursive and non-recursive.
     * ...

-2. Sorting (planning)
+2. Sorting (doing)
     note: at first I want use C++ create a generic sorting lib, but STL works well and
-        I am inexpertness at C++ template programming. so I decide use C do some thing I never have.
+        I am inexpertness at C++ template programming. so I decide use C do some thing I have never done.
     * Bubble Sort, easy, simple, stabe, the first sorting algorithm that I learned, I miss that good old days.
     * Select Sort
     * Insert Sort